Ujjwal-eng/fake_news_detection/README.md

 ### Use Responsibly
 This system is designed as an **educational tool and ML demonstration project**.
 It should not be used as the sole method for verifying news authenticity.

-### Two-Layer Detection System
+### Three-Tier Verification System

-#### Layer 1: Machine Learning Models
-The models analyze **writing patterns and linguistic features**:
-- ✅ Sensational language and emotional manipulation
-- ✅ Conspiracy theory rhetoric patterns
-- ✅ Poor grammar and structure (common in low-quality fake news)
-- ✅ Clickbait-style headlines
+#### Tier 1: Google Fact Check API (Optional)
+Professional fact-checking from verified sources:
-- ✅ Absence of proper attribution and sources
+- ✅ **Verified Sources**: Checks against Snopes, PolitiFact, FactCheck.org, and 100+ fact-checkers
-- ✅ Vague or missing details
+- ✅ **ClaimReview Database**: Access to Google's ClaimReview structured data from trusted publishers
+- ✅ **Claim Matching**: Searches for similar claims fact-checked by professionals
+- ✅ **Expert Verdicts**: Returns fact-checker ratings (TRUE, FALSE, MIXTURE, UNVERIFIED)

+**How it works**: If Google API finds matching fact-checks, it displays professional verdicts with source links, providing the most authoritative verification available.

-#### Layer 2: AI Fact-Checker (NEW!)
+#### Tier 2: AI Fact-Checker
-The fact-checker performs **content verification and claim validation**:
+Content verification and claim validation:
 - ✅ **Entity Verification**: Cross-references organizations, locations, and infrastructure with Wikipedia
 - ✅ **Numerical Validation**: Detects unrealistic claims (impossible percentages, distances, speeds)
 - ✅ **Scam Pattern Detection**: Identifies viral message patterns ("forward this", "share urgently")